Theodor Herzl: Zionism and the Holy Land

 Herzl visited Jerusalem for the first time in October 1898.
-He deliberately coordinated his visit with that of Wilhelm II to secure what he thought had been prearranged with the aid of Rev. William Hechler, public world power recognition of himself and Zionism.
+He deliberately coordinated his visit with that of Wilhelm II to secure what he thought had been prearranged with the aid of William Hechler—namely public world power recognition of himself and Zionism.

-Herzl and Wilhelm II first met publicly on 29 October, at Mikveh Israel, near present-day Holon, Israel.
+Herzl and Wilhelm II first met publicly on 29 October at Mikveh Israel, near present-day Holon, Israel.
 It was a brief but historic meeting.
 He had a second formal, public audience with the emperor at the latter's tent camp on Street of the Prophets in Jerusalem on 2 November 1898.
-The English Zionist Federation, the local branch of the World Zionist Organization was founded in 1899, that Herzl had established in Austria in 1897.
+The English Zionist Federation, the local branch of the World Zionist Organization, was founded in 1899 after Herzl had established in Austria in 1897.

 In 1902–03, Herzl was invited to give evidence before the British Royal Commission on Alien Immigration.
 His appearance brought him into close contact with members of the British government, particularly with Colonial Secretary Joseph Chamberlain through whom he negotiated with the Egyptian government for a charter for the settlement of the Jews in Al 'Arish in the Sinai Peninsula, adjoining southern Palestine.
-The project was blocked as impractical by Lord Cromer, the Consul General in Egypt.
+The project was blocked as impractical by Evelyn Baring, 1st Earl of Cromer, the Consul General in Egypt.

-In 1903, Herzl attempted to obtain support for the Jewish homeland from Pope Pius X, an idea broached at 6th Zionist Congress.
+In 1902, he wrote a letter to Cecil Rhodes, attempting to get his support for the Jewish state.
+Then, in 1903, Herzl attempted to obtain support for the Jewish homeland from Pope Pius X, an idea broached at the Sixth Zionist Congress.
 Palestine could offer a safe refuge for those fleeing persecution in Russia.
-Cardinal Rafael Merry del Val ordained that the Church's policy was explained non-possumus on such matters, decreeing that as long as the Jews denied the divinity of Christ, the Catholics could not make a declaration in their favour.
+Cardinal Rafael Merry del Val ordained that the Catholic Church's policy was explained non possumus on such matters, decreeing that as long as the Jews denied the divinity of Jesus, the Catholics could not make a declaration in their favour.